 - 10. DAY STUDENT CLASSIFICATION.
 Brewton-Parker College has two classifications of Mt.
 Vernon Students: Resident and Commuter.
 Resident students are those who reside in one of the residence halls on campus, all of whom are expected to take their meals in the residential restaurant.
 Commuting students are defined as those whose permanent residence is within daily driving distance of the campus, or who are married and have established a residence in the Brewton-Parker area. - 11.
 EXTERNAL PROGRAMS.
 Information on External Programs, fees and financial aid is available in the External Programs Office. - 12.
 HEALTH AND ACCIDENT INSURANCE.
 Brewton-Parker College assumes no responsibility for students' medical expenses.
-The college provides an infirmary with a doctor on duty during posted hours.
-All students must be insured for any health and accident expenses which they might incur.

-It is the student's responsibility to obtain such coverage.
+It is the student's responsibility to obtain medical coverage.

-All students who cannot provide proof of insurance that is valid in the United States must purchase a mandatory accident and health insurance policy.
 The college insurance cost can be obtained by calling the Student Affairs office at 912-583-3207.

-13. COLLECTION COSTS.
+- 13. COLLECTION COSTS.
 All costs not covered by financial aid are the student's responsibility.
-If the student does not follow the official withdrawal process as described in the BPC catalog and observe all deadline dates he/she will still be responsible for all costs even if the student did not attend classes.

-If the student defaults on his/her student account, interest will be added at a rate of $1\frac{1}{2}$ percent per month (annual percentage rate 18%).
+If the student does not follow the official withdrawal process as described in the BPC catalog and observe all deadline dates he/she will still be responsible for all costs even if the student did not attend classes. - If the student defaults on his/her student account, interest will be added at a rate of 11⁄2 percent per month (annual percentage rate 18%).
 The institution may disclose that the student has defaulted along with other relevant information to credit reporting agencies.
-Should it become necessary for BPC to turn the account over to a collection agency, the student will be responsible for all reasonable collection costs, attorney's fees, court costs and collection agency charges, including contingency fees.

-- 14. MINIMUM BALANCE POLICY.
+Should it become necessary for BPC to turn the account over to a collection agency, the student will be responsible for all reasonable collection costs, attorney's fees, court costs and collection agency charges, including contingency fees. - 14.
+MINIMUM BALANCE POLICY.
 In accordance with the Minimum Balance Policy Statement of the college, no billing statements or account refunds less than \$10 will be issued. - 15.
 BARON BUCKS.
 Baron Bucks may be used at several locations on main campus.
 Prepaid Baron Bucks are credited to an individual's identification card.
 The card is scanned at the point of sale.
 At present, scanners are located at the Campus Store, Cyber Café, Snooks Student Activities Center and some vending machines.
 Students, faculty and staff may purchase Baron Bucks through the Business Office for an initial purchase of \$25.
 Additional funds may be purchased in minimum increments of \$10.